lussi-gubska/5ire-validator-node-systemd/README.md

       -N -L 9944:localhost:9944 <USER>@<SERVER IP>
 ```

-## Forward WS port from your server to your PC in MS Windows. //// I dont know how do it in MS Windows, sorry.
+## Forward WS port from your server to your PC in MS Windows. //// I dont know how do it in MS Windows, sorry.////
 ```bash

 ```

-## Now, follow the official manual for setting up the validator app https://docs.5ire.org/docs/5ireChain-tools/validator-application  Install 5ire Wallet extension for your Chrome browser https://chrome.google.com/webstore/detail/5irechain-wallet/keenhcnmdmjjhincpilijphpiohdppno .
+## Now, follow the official manual for setting up the validator app https://docs.5ire.org/docs/5ireChain-tools/validator-application .
+Install 5ire Wallet extension for your Chrome browser https://chrome.google.com/webstore/detail/5irechain-wallet/keenhcnmdmjjhincpilijphpiohdppno .
 Create wallet.
-Connect the node to the application using this link ws://127.0.0.1:9944.
+Connect the node to the application using this link ws://127.0.0.1:9944 .
 Create validator inside the app.
 Add stake to the validator.
 ```bash

 ```